-Career coaches are experts in skills such as career planning, resume building, negotiation and interviewing.
-While you may only search for a new gig or switch careers a handful times in your life, these professionals are up-to-date with current hiring practices because they’re constantly working to help job seekers.
+Career coaches are experts in career planning, resume building, interviewing and negotiating.
+While you may only search for a new gig or switch careers a handful of times in your life, these professionals are in the know of current hiring practices because they’re constantly helping job seekers.

-Business News Daily asked career experts to share everything you should know about career coaches, and when you should consider hiring one.
+We asked career experts to share everything you should know about career coaches and when you should hire one.

-At the most basic level, a career coach is like having a brand awareness team, said Rachel Bitte, chief people officer at Jobvite.
+At the most basic level, having a career coach is like having a brand awareness team, said Rachel Bitte, founder of RB Consulting.

-“These professionals understand how to pinpoint the best aspects of your professional experience and market it in the most attractive way possible to potential employers," said Bitte.
-"They’re well-versed in crafting resumes, career planning, motivation techniques and, most importantly, network building.”
+“These professionals understand how to pinpoint the best aspects of your professional experience and market it in the most attractive way possible to potential employers,” Bitte said.
+“They’re well versed in crafting resumes, career planning, motivation techniques and, most importantly, network building.”

-Vicki Salemi, a Monster career expert, said career coaches are usually certified, or formerly worked in recruiting and/or human resources.
+According to Vicki Salemi, a Monster career expert, job coaches usually have extensive experience in recruiting or human resources.

 “They can help you with a variety of tasks,” she said.
 “For example, with my clients, we look at long-term dream careers, what they currently do and how their next job can lead them closer to their dream job.”

-Coaches also ensure accountability to keep the job seeker on track and moving toward their next role, Salemi added.
+Coaches also give their clients accountability to keep the job seeker on track to move toward their next role, Salemi added.

-Many people assume a career coach is only beneficial after you've submitted dozens of applications and are in desperate need of a job.
-While this would be a great time to find a coach, these individuals can help with many other career crossroads.
+Many people assume a career coach is only beneficial after you have submitted dozens of applications and are in desperate need of a job.
+While this would be a great time to find a coach, it’s not the only time they can provide support.

-“Whether you’re just starting out and unsure which path to take, hoping to chase a new passion, or you’re ready to move to the next level, getting an outside perspective from a professional can be extremely helpful," said Bitte.
+“Whether you’re just starting out and unsure which path to take, hoping to chase a new passion, or you’re ready to move to the next level, getting an outside perspective from a professional can be extremely helpful,” Bitte added.

 Salemi suggests hiring a career coach before you really need one.

-Salemi also noted that career coaches don’t all provide the same thing.
-Some coaches can help with a big interview, while others specialize in negotiation and can help with discussing salary and benefits.
+Salemi explained career coaches don’t all provide the same service.
+Some coaches can help with an upcoming interview, while others specialize in negotiating salary and benefits.

-The best way to find a career coach is through word of mouth and referrals from friends, but you can also find great coaches online and through LinkedIn.
+The best way to find a career coach is through word of mouth referrals from friends.
+However, you can also find great coaches on social media sites like LinkedIn.

-“A career coach is not always easy to find," said Bitte.
-"A referral would be [best] … but that’s not always an option.
+“A career coach is not always easy to find,” Bitte said.
+“A referral would be [best] … but that’s not always an option.
 So, you’ll need to do some homework and dig through Google and social media to identify someone you can trust with your professional wellbeing.”

-Lauren McAdams, career adviser and hiring manager at Resume Companion, said it’s a major red flag if a career coach asks for a large upfront fee.
+Lauren McAdams, career advisor and the hiring manager at Resume Companion, said it’s a major red flag if a career coach asks for a large upfront fee.

-“Always pay by the hour for a career consultant’s time; this ensures that you aren’t locked into a potentially underwhelming service long-term and protects you from by a fly-by-night operation," said McAdams.
+“Always pay by the hour for a career consultant’s time,” she said.
+“This ensures that you aren’t locked into a potentially underwhelming service long-term and protects you from a fly-by-night operation.”

-While a career coach is beneficial to anyone looking for career help, some people may not be able to afford a coach.
-If you can't, you can become your own with a little discipline and direction if hiring a professional is outside your budget.
+While a career coach is beneficial to anyone looking for advice, some may not be able to afford one.
+You can become your own coach with a little discipline and direction if hiring a professional is outside your budget.

-“By applying some simple tactics such as taking stock of where you [are], seeking feedback from a group of confidantes and holding yourself accountable – you can figure out your goals and lay out your own roadmap to make them happen," said Bitte.
+“By applying some simple tactics such as taking stock of where you [are], seeking feedback from a group of confidants and holding yourself accountable, you can figure out your goals and lay out your own roadmap to make them happen,” Bitte said.